 Should you run with a GPS watch?
-Read these pros and cons to help you decide!
+Read these GPS watch pros and cons for running to help you decide!

 I’ve got Joanna back for another blog post!

 Joanna Thompson is a professional runner for On ZAP Endurance.
 Originally from Knoxville, Tennessee, she graduated from NC State University in 2015 and moved to Blowing Rock, NC to pursue her professional running dreams.
 She is an avid reader, an enthusiastic baker, and a self-proclaimed “huge nerd.”
-If you missed her post on stress-free running, check that out here and read her 12 tips for beginning distance runners here!
+Read her 12 tips for beginning distance runners here!

 When talking with Joanna a while back, she mentioned she started running with a GPS watch (vs. a plain ol’ timex) pretty recently.
 I’ve run in a GPS watch for over 15 years and currently run in the Garmin Forerunner 235.
 Since I’ve been a die-hard Garmin fan for years, I thought it’d be helpful to have Joanna’s insight as a recent covert to a GPS watch.